 (ii) Horizontal boilers have its shell horizontal.

-(c) Based upon function of boiler: Boilers can be classify as
+(iii) Inclined boilers have its shell inclined. (c) Based upon function of boiler: Boilers can be classify as

 (i) Portable boiler, such boilers are portable and are of little volume.
 These can be of follow kind, Locomotive boiler, which are exclusively use in locomotives.
 Marine boiler, which are use for marine applications.

-(ii) Stationery boiler, such boilers are stationery and are widely use in power plants, industrial process, heating and so on.
+(ii) Stationery boiler, such boilers are stationery and are widely use in power plants, industrial process, heating and so on. (d) Based upon tube content: Based on fluid inside the tubes, boilers can be,

 (i) Fire tube boilers, such boilers contain the hot gases inside tube and water is exterior surrounding them.
 Examples for these boilers are Cornish boiler, Lancashire boiler, Cochran boiler, Locomotive boiler and so on.

 (ii) Water tube boilers, such boilers contain water flowing inside tubes and hot gases encircle them.
-Examples for such boilers are Stirling boiler, La-Mont boiler, Babcock-Wilcox boiler, Benson boiler and so on.
+Examples for such boilers are Stirling boiler, La-Mont boiler, Babcock-Wilcox boiler, Benson boiler and so on. (e) Based on nature of fuel use: According to kind of fuel use the boilers can be,

 (i) Solid fuel fired boilers, for example coal fired boilers and so on.